-The Society performs an Internal Capital Adequacy Assessment Process (ICAAP) on an annual basis.
-The ICAAP is approved by the Board following recommendation by Board Risk Committee.
+The Society performs an Internal Capital Adequacy Assessment Process (ICAAP) which is approved by the Board following recommendation by Board Risk Committee.

 The Society's ICAAP compares the amount of capital the Society holds against the capital required to mitigate several risks.
 The assessment also ensures the Society remains above its risk appetite after applying some stress scenarios.